jamesrhester/Lerche.jl/README.md

 quote in the analogous Julia case.
 To obtain the two-character sequence in Julia, input ``\\"``.
-A backslash-quote sequence is required in Lark grammars when representing a double quote as the Lark grammar defines the sequence backslash-quote to represent a quote; so these two characters must remain in the string after Julia has pre-processed it.
+A backslash-quote sequence is required in Lark grammars when representing a double quote as the Lark grammar defines the sequence backslash-quote to represent a quote, just like Python; so these two characters must remain in the string after Julia has pre-processed it.

 3. While unicode escapes are recognised (``\uxxxx``), the Python ``\x`` combination to insert a particular byte value in the